gvisoc/gvisoc.github.io/_posts/2019-01-03-I left Twitter for a month.markdown

 The last week of the month was specially difficult as I was so keen to get back to Twitter.
 But it was the right way: I was feeling that I could beat the purpose of that detox, and the last week was not necessary.
 Still, I stood against that and I made the whole month.

-After all that, I got back to twitter and I'm proud to say that my return is going quite well: my Iwitter time is much more *intentional* and I often only open twitter when I have something to tweet, not just to scroll down while daydreaming.
+After all that, I got back to twitter and I'm proud to say that my return is going quite well: my Twitter time is much more *intentional* and I often only open twitter when I have something to tweet, not just to scroll down while daydreaming.

 If you feel that any social media gets too much attention from you, considering an unplugged month.
 It works.